magento/devdocs/_videos/gsd/images-in-themes-3.md

 ---
 youtube_id: MFALT3UVHew
+duration: '7:34'
 tags:
 - Images
 - Themes
-group:
+group: "Getting Stuff Done with Magento 2"
 subgroup:
-title: "Getting Stuff Done with Magento 3: Add Image to Footer"
+title: "Add Image to Footer"
 author: "Alan Kent"
 menu_title: "Images in Themes part 3"
-menu_order: 0
+menu_order: 3
 github_link:
 ---
 Every album in the collection could be listed on a single page with a template: